riledigital/riledigital/README.md

 # About Ri

-Richard “Ri” Le (pronounced ARE-ee lay) is a Web developer, creative technologist, and urbanist who combines software engineering, design, and informed research to shape digital products that inspire education, problem-solving, and meaningful change.
-Ri is currently a developer at Bluecadet and was an Engineering Apprentice at the design studio Upstatement.
+Richard “Ri” Le (pronounced ARE-ee lay) is a Web developer, creative technologist, and urbanist who combines software engineering, design, and informed research to craft thoughtful websites and apps that inspire education, problem-solving, and meaningful change.

 # Links